Estimated reading time: 3 mins

 Give it a try – you’ve little to lose.
 Take a hike!
 Literally.
 Go and walk in your local parks, climb a mountain, or walk on a beach.
 Look at the colors.
 Smell the scent of the nature.
 Listen to the birds.
 Touch the leaves, the grass, the trees.

 If you can’t do that, google for videos or pictures of a mountain, tree, flower or bear – anything that is a natural scene.
 Immerse yourself in it, and wonder.
+You could also go birding with the right equipment.
+I know a lot of ornithologists, and they’re some of the most relaxed and calm people that I know.

 Try this, and then I invite you to come back to this post and make a comment to tell me I am wrong.